 Is there a possibility to work abroad?

 Our international projects allow shorter stays, especially in a department with significant international contacts.
 But longer assignments abroad (for example, Malaysia or Canada), from a few weeks to several months, are also possible.

 Is there a dress code?

 We leave the choice up to you.
 In our daily work in the office, you will see us in either a T-shirt or a dress shirt.
 Business attire is only required when meeting customers or on official occasions.

 Where are the ISO-Gruppe sites?

-If you can think of any points not listed, please feel free to contact our colleagues of the personnel department.
+If you have any unanswered questions, please feel free to contact our colleagues in the HR department.
 You can reach them at email@example.com.